 While this duffel is not super light, it's not super heavy either.
 At four pounds one ounce for the large size, it is only a few ounces heavier than most comparable models on the market.
 The Patagonia Black Hole Duffel is nearly as durable and equally as weather resistant, but doesn't feature as many pockets; it also weighs a surprising three pounds three ounces (90L).
 The Marmot Long Hauler features a similar level of pockets and organization but isn't quite as weather resistant.

 With that said, the Base Camp Duffel remains less than half the weight of the majority of rolling duffels, letting you pack in four to six more pounds and still keep it under most airlines 50-pound maximum.
-If you like the weight of a traditional duffel but wish it had wheels, be sure to check out the Osprey Ozone Convertible 22, which weighs a respectable six lbs 14 ounces - only a little over six pounds once its detachable backpack has been removed.

 While wheeled duffels are easier on paved roads and in airports, traditional duffels excel when the going gets rough.
 They are known for their ability to be strapped to everything from sleds to llamas.
 Here's a common expedition scene while duffel bag testing in South America.